 - Unused excess energy goes back to your utility meter, available for later consumption.
 Depending on where you live, this energy can often be used as part of net metering, meaning it will be sent back to the grid and used as energy credits on your next electric bill.

 There are plenty of reasons to consider solar panels for your Chicago-area home.
 Beyond the potential financial benefits, there are environmental factors and the potential for a major return on your investment.

 - Own Your Power — Protect your family from the impact of constantly rising electricity costs by owning your power and relying less on the grid.

 - Potentially Reduce Your Electric Bill — Your solar panels can potentially help you save thousands of dollars on electric bills over time, since you’ll be generating your own power.

-- Qualify For Federal Tax Credit — Qualified homeowners can currently claim a federal tax credit of up to 26% for installing solar panels on their property.5
+- Qualify For Federal Tax Credit — Chicago homeowners can currently claim a federal tax credit of up to 26% for installing solar panels on their property.5

 - Potentially Increase Your Property’s Value — With more people going solar and seeing the potential in lower electric bills, studies have shown that solar can increase your home’s value.
 This means you could potentially see a higher return on your investment should you sell your home.

 - Reduce Your Carbon Footprint — As a clean alternative to fossil fuels, solar energy helps reduce your carbon footprint.
 You’ll be doing your part to make a greener world.

 What Happens To Excess Solar Energy?